Lead Generation — 10 Strategies That Drive Inquiries in 2026

 - LinkedIn Ads — Sponsored Content, Lead Gen Forms

 LinkedIn Lead Gen Forms are the gold standard in B2B — the form is pre-filled with data from the user's LinkedIn profile.
-The conversion rate is 2-3x higher than on a standard landing page.
+The conversion rate is 2-3x higher than on a standard landing page, which is why we'd rather spend a client's first LinkedIn budget on Lead Gen Forms than on driving traffic to a landing page they haven't tested yet.

 7. Email Marketing — Lead Nurturing